eellpp/pubScratchpad/Tech/programming/java/interview/jdbc_questions.md

 What happens underneath ResultSet.next() is that it doesn't actually fetch one row at a time from the RESULT-SET.
 It fetches that from the (local) ROW-SET and fetches the next ROW-SET (invisibly) from the server as it becomes exhausted on the local client.

- Most of the JDBC drivers’ default fetch size is 10.
+ **Most of the JDBC drivers’ default fetch size is 10**.
 In normal JDBC programming if you want to retrieve 1000 rows it requires 100 network round trips between your application and database server to transfer all data.
 Definitely this will impact your application response time.
 The reason is JDBC drivers are designed to fetch small number of rows from database to avoid any out of memory issues.

  Type of Application: Consider the nature of your application.
 For interactive applications, a lower fetchSize might be preferable to provide faster initial results, while for batch processing, a larger fetchSize can improve throughput.